ConstantinT/jAEk/README.md

 where:
 * `max_depth` is the maximum depth of the web application link tree;
 * `max_click_depth` is the maximum depth of click event that are fired;
 * `crawl_speed` specifies the time that the crawler waits after it loads a page or triggered an event.
+These are the possible values:
  * CrawlSpeed.Slow:
    * wait after loading: 1 sec.
     * wait after event: 2 sec.
  * CrawlSpeed.Medium:
    * wait after loading: 0.3 sec.
     * wait after event: 1 sec.
  * CrawlSpeed.Fast:
    * wait after loading: 0.1 sec.
     * wait after event: 0.5 sec.
  * CrawlSpeed.Speed_of_Lightning:
    * wait after loading: 0.01 sec.
     * wait after event: 0.1 sec.

 #### 1.3 Database